ppy/osu-wiki/news/2021/2021-11-09-performance-points-star-rating-updates.md

 It is also worth noting that the Hidden mod now applies a 1.3x multiplier on the Flashlight skill.
 The visibility of hit objects are decreased significantly due to the fading of circles and the absence of approach circles.

-Find yourself curious about the details?
-[MBmasher](https://osu.ppy.sh/users/4498616)'s write-up about the implementation will very likely scratch that itch, so feel free to [**indulge in some Flashlight theory**](https://docs.google.com/document/d/11FBEEPXK8yI2d5uTZuebJC3S9nVUKgMD8WdvblERyYA/edit).
+Find yourself curious about the details? ::MBmasher::{ user-id=4498616 }'s write-up about the implementation will very likely scratch that itch, so feel free to [**indulge in some Flashlight theory**](https://docs.google.com/document/d/11FBEEPXK8yI2d5uTZuebJC3S9nVUKgMD8WdvblERyYA/edit).

 ### Speed hard cap removal

-The speed hard cap in osu! has been removed by [**emu1337**](https://osu.ppy.sh/users/2185987) and [**Apo11o**](https://osu.ppy.sh/users/9558549) in [this pull request](https://github.com/ppy/osu/pull/14617), allowing 300+ BPM streams to be weighed accurately.
+The speed hard cap in osu! has been removed by ::**emu1337**::{ user-id=2185987 } and [**Apo11o**](https://osu.ppy.sh/users/9558549) in [this pull request](https://github.com/ppy/osu/pull/14617), allowing 300+ BPM streams to be weighed accurately.

 The speed cap was previously set to 300 BPM to prevent abuse cases, which means that calculating difficulty on beatmaps with higher BPM requires special consideration.
 Two adjustments were made to account for that: